Tuesday, October 29, 2024

 Now for the things I don't want to see in 2XKO.
 The first thing I don't want to see is picking the same stage that fights lag over and over on both offline and online.
 We know that 2XKO will have rollback netcode to alleviate lag.
 If you remember other fighting games, Bonne Wonderland is the only legal stage in Ultimate Marvel vs. Capcom 3 because it fights lag on both offline and online while the Coliseum is the only stage that fights lag in Granblue Fantasy Versus.
 Even with Rising available, the organizers made it clear that they had to pick the Coliseum only at EVO.
 But since rollback netcode is coming to 2XKO, it will definetely never be the case as rollback netcode is intended to predict the inputs instead of waiting for the signal to hit the server before your character performs an action no matter the stage.

 The second thing I don't want to see is touch of death combos.
-These types of combos are annoying to see.
+These types of combos are annoying to watch.
 I watched videos that shows the touch of death combos.
 They are unbearable, yet entertaining to watch.
 I was shocked that they did a long combo with Ekko.
 Simply flabbergasted at that.
 We got bursts to prevent that, but the gauge fills up faster by taking damage.

 The third thing I do not want implemented to 2XKO is microtransactions.
 Microtransactions are often featured in free-to-play games.
 We know that you need to pay with virtual currency to purchase the premium track of the Battle Pass when the game launches and unlock Champions and skins.
 Picture 2XKO having microtransactions.
 If there is a skin that I can own by paying real money in game, that is a prime example of microtransactions.
 This is something I DON'T want in 2XKO no matter the circumstances even though it's a free-to-play game.
 Dorkly has a video showing if every game had microtransactions.
 Go watch it on YouTube.